 Who are you?

-Mothers for Nuclear is a new environmental organization started by two mothers, Heather Matteson and Kristin Zaitz, to organize pro-nuclear mothers to speak out and begin an international dialogue about nuclear power and environmental protection.
+Mothers for Nuclear is an environmental organization started by two mothers, Heather Matteson and Kristin Zaitz, to encourage pro-nuclear mothers to speak out and begin an international dialogue about nuclear power and environmental protection.

 Why are you focused on mothers?

 Because mothers are powerful.
 We will do anything to protect our children.
 We need a huge level of commitment if we are going to protect our children's health, the environment, and the climate.
 Mothers should be the biggest advocates for nuclear.
 We believe they will be, once they learn the truth.

 If you support nuclear power, share your story.
 If you are open-minded but hesitant, please ask us questions.
 We work at a nuclear power plant and know a lot about what it is and how it runs.
 We have also learned a lot about how energy works on the grid, and unfortunately, the things we do to feel good about helping our planet are not always what they seem.

 Are you just trying to save your jobs?